 You don’t need to be a corporation with tens of thousands of employees to be susceptible to information overload.
 On average, companies with less than 500 people use more than 200 business apps to run their daily operations.

-So, what exactly are the benefits of knowledge management to your team?
+So, what exactly is the importance of knowledge management to your organization?
 Keep reading to find out.

 An organized approach to storing and categorizing important information allows value to be shared throughout your organization's hierarchy, whether it's new hires, seasoned employees, investors or executives.